matthewmcnew/kpdemo/README.md

 #### Prerequisites

-- Access to a kubernetes cluster with Build Service Installed
+- Access to a kubernetes cluster with kpack or Build Service Installed
-- Cluster-admin permissions for the kubernetes cluster with Build Service Installed
+- Cluster-admin permissions for the kubernetes cluster with kpack or Build Service Installed
 - Accessible Docker V2 Registry

 ## Setup